 On this basis of what I said above, Platina should be the preferred remedy.

 But Platina isn’t in “Refuses Help”, which is a very important rubric in this case.
 Fernando clearly said, “I don’t want your help!” and “Don’t touch me!”
 So, clearly, he’s pushing his mother away, even though we KNOW it’s she who he wants!!!!
 In fact, there is a very important rubric:

 Mind: contradictory, actions, intentions are contradictory, to

-a very convoluted way of saying that his actions contradict his intentions; meaning, he wants something, but sabotages his efforts; and Ignatia is the highest-rated remedy in that rubric!
-You know, Ignatia is a remedy of opposites, of contradictions: The stomach ache is better for eating, the headache is better for stooping; in other words, what you expect to find, you don’t; you find the opposite instead.
+A very convoluted way of saying that his actions contradict his intentions; meaning, he wants something, but sabotages his efforts; and Ignatia is the highest-rated remedy in that rubric!
+You know, Ignatia is a remedy of opposites, of contradictions: The stomach ache is better for eating, the headache is better for stooping; in other words, what you’d expect to find, you don’t; you find the opposite.

 Interestingly in Phatak’s repertory, under jealousy, Platina is not mentioned.